-European revenues for the year ended 30 June 2018 were \$10.1m compared to the prior year of \$7.5m reflecting better trading conditions in key markets there and a better market for the Germany-based DWL business.
+European revenues for the year ended 30 June 2019 were \$9.1m compared to the prior year of \$10.1m reflecting reduced sales in France due to timing delays with some material business there.

-The Group continues to make gains in Neuro diagnostic markets around the world, particularly China, with new and existing distribution partners executing agreements to continue to pursue sales in their respective territories.
-This is in addition to the on-going focus in our key global markets where we sell directly, such as, the US, Australia, Germany and France.
+The Group continues to make gains in Neuro diagnostic markets around the world, particularly China, with other key global markets where we sell directly, such as, the US, Australia, Germany and France continuing to expand or generate revenues consistent with prior years.